-Following the successful completion of CLBI’s Diploma in Christian Leadership (the completion of Discover, Engage, Catalyst and IMPACT programs), students may apply to continue in pursuit of one of the following degrees.
+Following the successful completion of CLBI’s different programs (the Discover, Engage, Catalyst and IMPACT programs), students may apply to continue in pursuit of one of the following degrees.
 Though non-accredited, both CLBI degrees have been accepted as adequate preparation for service in ministry or as a prerequisite to seminary training or other ministry-related master’s programs.*

 *Alternatively, students wishing to pursue an accredited undergraduate or graduate degree, may make use of CLBI’s formal transfer agreement with Rocky Mountain College (learn more) or seek favourable transfer into a different accredited Christian institution (see list).

 Bachelor of Applied Christian Studies

 An internship and the successful completion of both liberal arts and ministry major requirements, as approved by CLBI, will lead to the attainment of the Bachelor of Applied Christian Studies degree.

 A component of the Bachelor of Applied Christian Studies degree program is successful completion of an eight-month (1000 hr.) internship experience.
 Each internship experience is arranged through CLBI and is supervised by a combined team of field supervisors and administrative staff through CLBI.
 Students may choose the particular denomination or synod within which they prefer to complete the internship.
 Accommodation is made wherever possible to provide each student with the opportunity to work in the setting that is most conducive to his/her area of interest.

 Students are required to apply for an internship at least six months prior to the intended start date.
 A major must be declared in the application procedure.
 Possible majors include:

 - Parish Services